 The best family hotels include Garrigae Villa La Florangerie and Mercure Strasbourg Palais des Congress received great reviews from families travelling in Strasbourg.

-Strasbourg Airbnb is another popular option for staying in the Alsace capital.
-The Airbnb Strasbourg option is affordable and often gives you great choice for a number of rooms, location and parking choices for your stay in Strasbourg.
-Airbnb apartments often feature kitchens and kitchenettes so you can cook.
-Check the Airbnb map or our personal choice at the start of the accommodation section.
+An apartment is another popular option for staying in the Alsace capital.
+The Strasbourg apartment option is affordable and often gives you great choices for a number of rooms, locations, and parking choices for your stay in Strasbourg.
+Apartments often feature kitchens and kitchenettes, so you can cook.
+Check the Apartment map or our personal choice at the start of the accommodation section.

 How to get to Strasbourg France by plane